 With this “complexity factor” we can adjust the given bitrate ladder.
 Keep in mind that we do not just consider the “complexity factor” but also the resolution of the bitrate ladder entry we want to adjust.

-For low complexity content we can reduce the higher bitrate levels to a higher degree, without losing on visual quality and also gain the most from the bitrate savings.
-The lower bitrate levels are adjusted as well, but not as significantly as the higher bitrate levels to avoid degradation of visual quality.
+For low complexity content, we can reduce the higher bitrate levels to a higher degree, without losing on visual quality and also gain the most from the bitrate savings.
+The lower bitrate levels are adjusted as well, but not as significant as the higher bitrate levels to avoid degradation of visual quality.

 Why is that so?
-Modern codecs work more efficiently on larger resolutions, because they often contain bigger uniform areas, which can be compressed more effectively.
-Because of that, less bits are needed per pixel to achieve a similar quality with larger resolutions compared to smaller resolutions.
+Modern codecs work more efficiently on larger resolutions because they often contain bigger uniform areas, which can be compressed more effectively.
+Because of that, fewer bits are needed per pixel to achieve a similar quality with larger resolutions compared to smaller resolutions.

 ABR encoded content

 The following results show how this approach actually works.
 Less complex input files have bigger adjustments of their upper bitrate ladder entries and smaller ones for the lower values.
 Although the bitrate was reduced by 30%, the PSNR and SSIM stayed almost the same, so your customers would experience the same quality using less bandwidth, so your distribution costs would be reduced.
 This can be seen in the Cartoon “Glass Half”.
 Its PSNR value dropped from 51.51 dB to 47.78 dB, however, it is still very good quality, and your customers won’t notice because the differences are too small for the human eye to perceive. (remember Quick Fact #1).